flutter/website/tutorials/get-started/index.md

 {% endprettify %}
 </li>

-<li markdown="1"> Add a `_buildSuggestions()` function to the RandomWordsState
+<li markdown="1"> Add a `_buildSuggestions()` method to the RandomWordsState
 class.
-This function grabs word pairings in batches of 10 and displays them in the ListView.
+This method grabs word pairings in batches of 10 and displays them in the ListView.

 The ListView class provides a builder property, `itemBuilder`, where the rows are built inside an anonymous function.
-Two parameters are passed to the function, the BuildContext, and the row iterator.
+Two parameters are passed to the function&mdash;the BuildContext, and the row iterator.

+{% comment %}
+xxx: Explain this by breaking it down further.
+{% endcomment %}
 <!-- skip -->
 {% prettify dart %}
 class RandomWordsState extends State<RandomWords> {